 However, the positive results were not uniform across all schools.
 According to the study, “The intervention changed grades when peer norms aligned with the messages of the intervention.”
 Basically, context and resources matter.
 In settings where the existing culture already embraced students taking on challenges, the mindset intervention had a positive amplifying impact.
 In schools that didn’t share this norm—that may have valued, say, talent over effort—the effects of the intervention were muted.

 A growth mindset may be essential for seeking and embracing challenges, but growth mindset messages alone are not a magic bullet.
 There is nuance in the research, and it’s clear that more is needed to create sustained improvement in student performance.

-Carol Dweck has recently been working hard to make that point herself.
-In a recent piece in The Atlantic, for instance, Dr. Dweck identified the risks of what she termed "false growth mindset."
+Dr. Carol Dweck has been working hard to make that point herself.
+In a piece in The Atlantic, for instance, Dweck identified the risks of what she termed "false growth mindset."
 It isn't that someone is either a growth mindset person or a fixed mindset person.
 We are all both, and either the fixed or growth mindset identity in each of us can be triggered by different circumstances.
-Context matters.
-We may feel like we can learn anything when the stakes are low and we feel well supported.
-But put us in a competition where we risk being embarrassed by our struggles, and we may back away from challenges.
+We may feel like we can learn anything when the stakes are low and we feel well supported, but put us in a competition where we risk being embarrassed by our struggles, and we may back away from challenges.
 And, of course, it helps if we're interested in the learning; a disengaged learner isn't likely to invest much effort into persevering to overcome obstacles.

-It's no surprise, then, that the Mindset Scholars Network, a group of academics from over a dozen universities who are committed to scholarly research in this area, describes three mindsets that underlie learning:
+It's no surprise, then, that the Mindset Scholars Network, a group of academics from more than a dozen universities who are committed to scholarly research in this area, describes three learning mindsets that underlie learning:

 - Growth Mindset: The belief that intelligence can be developed